 Male dogs that have not been castrated (neutered) have an increased risk of developing testicular cancer, prostate abnormalities and other hormonally driven anomalies such as anal adenomas.

 For some male rabbits neutering can reduce aggressive behaviour.

 Our Vets will be happy to discuss neutering with you at any time.
-It is however best to raise discuss this early in your pet’s life, i.e. at the first or second vaccination, or at the free six month health check which we offer for all the puppies and kittens which have their initial course of vaccinations with us.
+It is however best to discuss this early in your pet’s life, i.e. at the first or second vaccination, or at the free six-month health check (offered for all the puppies and kittens which have their initial course of vaccinations at Willows).